2024 Best Parks, Recreation, Leisure, & Fitness Studies Schools in Missouri

 parks, recreation, leisure, & fitness studies, you won't be alone since the degree program is ranked #15 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 13 schools in order to identify the top ones for its Best Parks, Recreation, Leisure, & Fitness Studies Schools in Missouri ranking.
-Combined, these schools handed out 1,355 degrees in parks, recreation, leisure, & fitness studies to qualified students.
+When you put them all together, these colleges and universities awarded 1,246 degrees in parks, recreation, leisure, & fitness studies during the 2021-2022 academic year.

 What's on this page: * Degree-Level Rankings